 - People are going to my website but we’re not getting any calls.

 The response isn’t always as simple as, “Do you need a content writer?”
 Most people don’t realize they need a writer.
-They can’t tell good content from bad, and because they know how to type, they can write their own content.
-Or so they think.

 The Half-Court Shot

 The secret is to respond to those triggers with questions that get the potential referral to state a problem that can be solved by your referral partner.
 After all, the first step to solving a problem is recognizing that the problem exists.